 - 11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): - Physical therapist students - Physical therapist assistant students - from other disciplines or service departments (Please specify) - Identify the ratio of students to CIs for your clinical experience: 12. - \square 1 student to 1 CI - 1 student to greater than 1 CI - 1 CI to greater than1 student; Describe - 13.
-How did the clinical supervision ratio in Question #12 influence your learning experience?
-Great learning experience - 14.
-In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify
+(Check all that apply): - Physical therapist students - Physical therapist assistant students - from other disciplines or service departments (Please specify ) - 12.
+Identify the ratio of students to CIs for your clinical experience: - $\square$ 1 student to 1 CI - 1 student to greater than 1 CI - 1 CI to greater than1 student; Describe - How did the clinical supervision ratio in Question #12 influence your learning experience?
+Having 13. one on one time with my CI was great.
+It made it easier to converse with her and having just one CI make the scheudle less hectic. - In addition to patient/client management, what other learning experiences did you participate in 14. during this clinical experience?
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgerv - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify

 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. parking can be difficult. however free valet is offered
+Include costs, names of resources, housing, food, parking, etc. This facility was very easy to find.
+There is a cafeteria on site with great food as well.